Skip to main content

 streets of Otranto

-We say goodbye to Otranto.
+We said goodbye to Otranto.

 Galatina